Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Introduction

 In this paper, we investigate the $S=1$ Kitaev model within the SBMFT framework by extending the bond-operator representation to incorporate Ising-type interactions.
 We introduce a new set of bond operators~\cite{ Kargarian-Langari-Fiete-2012, Kos-Punk-2017, Samajdar-Scheurer-2019, Mondal-2021, Schneider-2022, Ralko-Merino-2024}, in addition to the conventional SU($2$)-invariant ones, thereby enabling a unified description of arbitrary-spin interactions.
 We reformulate SBMFT using these bond operators and derive the corresponding mean-field Hamiltonian.
 We apply this framework to both antiferromagnetic and ferromagnetic $S=1$ Kitaev models on the honeycomb lattice and determine the mean-field parameters self-consistently.
 We find that the QSL ground state is stable in the $S=1$ case, but the spinon gap is considerably smaller than that in the $S=1/2$ case.
 This gap closes slightly above $S=1$ as the spin length $S$ increases.
 The small spinon gap manifests itself in the low-energy spin-excitation spectrum.
 To compute the dynamical spin structure factor, we introduce two distinct evaluation schemes for the spin-spin correlator: one is the conventional Wick decomposition with respect to the spinon operators, and the other is a decoupling formulated in terms of the bond operators.
-We show that the former leads to unphysical results, in which a low-energy structure indicative of ferromagnetic correlations emerges despite the antiferromagnetic Kitaev interaction.
-By contrast, the latter yields more physically plausible results, exhibiting a low-energy structure consistent with antiferromagnetic correlations.
+We show that the former leads to a momentum dependence that is not consistent with the antiferromagnetic exchange sign, in which a low-energy structure indicative of ferromagnetic correlations emerges despite the antiferromagnetic Kitaev interaction.
+By contrast, the latter yields a momentum dependence more directly consistent with antiferromagnetic correlations.
+In this context, we reexamine a time-reversal-symmetric spin-triplet ansatz, complementary to the time-reversal-symmetry-breaking spin-liquid state proposed as a promising candidate in previous studies, as a representative mean-field state for studying spin dynamics and the role of the correlation-function decoupling scheme.
+Motivated by this observation, we analyze the dynamics of the $S=1$ Kitaev spin liquid within this time-reversal-symmetric ansatz and discuss its physical properties.
 We also compute the temperature evolution of the dynamical spin structure factor using the latter scheme.
 We find that the continuum observed at zero temperature splits into two distinct structures as the temperature increases.
 We clarify that this splitting behavior arises from modifications in the spinon dispersion caused by thermal fluctuations of the mean fields.
 This framework can also be applied to other quantum spin models to provide deeper insights into the spin dynamics of QSLs at finite temperatures.